BykaWF/PageFlow/README.md

 For database configurations and other settings, please refer to the `application.properties` file in the `src/main/resources` directory and make necessary adjustments according to your environment.

+## Frequently Asked Questions (FAQ)

+For commonly asked questions and troubleshooting tips, refer to our [FAQ section](https://github.com/BykaWF/PageFlow/wiki/F.A.Q).

 ### API Test Video Demonstration
 This video demonstrates the process of testing Student Controller APIs using Postman [Student Controller](https://youtu.be/_eyT2dUtHCA)